 4. Tag and Label Inventory

 Once your products are in your store or warehouse, we switch from product ordering and forecasting to inventory control

 Tracking sales is a must for any business operation, and it involves more than just tallying up the totals at the end of the day.
 A good inventory management system records every sale in detail, including items sold.
 A POS system helps streamline this process over a manual spreadsheet system by adjusting your inventory records in real time with each sale.

 Ideally, after performing your physical inventory count, all of the expected numbers will match your actual numbers.
 However, that is not always the case.
 If you have more or less of a product than anticipated, you will need to investigate the problem and reconcile the difference.

 7. Organize Your Stockroom and Warehouse

-Whether you have a retail store with a small stockroom in the back or an expansive warehouse for your ecommerce business, organizing your inventory is key to smart management.
-Even if you operate in a tiny space, it’s good to have organized overstock space so you can take advantage of discounts and deals on bulk wholesale orders.
+Whether you have a retail store with a small stockroom in the back or an expansive warehouse for your e-commerce business, organizing your inventory is key to smart management.
+Even if you operate in a tiny space, it’s good to have an organized overstock space so you can take advantage of discounts and deals on bulk wholesale orders.